Second woman accuses Governor Cuomo of sexual harassment

-The former health policy adviser also makes claims the 63-year-old Governor said he was “open to relationships with women in their 20s.”
+The former health policy advisor also makes claims the 63-year-old Governor said he was “open to relationships with women in their 20s.”

+On February 28, one day after Bennett’s allegations were published Cuomo released a statement in which he acknowledged that some of his actions may be: “misinterpreted as an unwanted flirtation.”

+While not addressing individual incidents or allegations, Cuomo said that in the work environment, he is sometimes “playful” and makes “jokes” he thinks are funny.

-On Feb 24, Bennet posted a tweet quoting Cuomo’s initial accuser and appearing to support her claims.
+On Feb 24, Bennett posted a tweet quoting Cuomo’s initial accuser and appearing to support her claims.

+In the Times article, Bennett claims to have initially gotten along well with Governor Cuomo, looked at him as a “father figure” and bonded over things like their mutual connection with Westchester County.
+Cuomo had even pointed out that Bennett “played middle-school soccer against one of his daughters” who is a similar age.

+It says that initially, Cuomo asked questions about Bennett’s “dating life” that “seemed inappropriate but not necessarily unmanageable.”

 In response to the article, Governor Cuomo issued a statement calling Ms. Bennett “a hardworking and valued member of our team during COVID” and saying she has “every right to speak out.”